pols12/Hierarchy/README.md

 # Item Hierarchy

 Create hierarchies of resources for organization and display.
-Each hierarchy can contain multiple nested groupings, and each grouping may contain a set of resources assigned by a resource query.
+Each hierarchy can contain multiple nested groupings, and each grouping may optionally contain objects from a selected item set.

 See the Omeka S user manual for user documentation.